jaafaralaswad/Improved-Brick-Finite-Elements-for-Beam-Problems/README.md

 ## Introduction

+This code solves beam problems using brick elements, trating beams as 3D finite deformation problems using **Saint-Venant Kirchhoff hyperelasticity**.

 ## Conda Environment, Install, and Testing

 ## The Boundary Value Problem
-This code solves beam problems using brick elements, trating beams as 3D finite deformation problems using **Saint-Venant Kirchhoff hyperelasticity**.

-All quantities are formulated in the **reference configuration** using **convective coordinates** for better mechanical interpretation and implementation flexibility.
+In order to construct a complete BVP, we need to bring together kinematics, balance relations and material law, in addition to the boundary conditions.
+All quantities are formulated in the **reference configuration** using **convective coordinates** for better structural mechanical interpretation and later implementation flexibility.

 ### 1. Kinematics